kalibera/rchk/doc/INTERNALS.md

 *allocators* (allocating functions that may return a newly allocated and unprotected object (SEXP)).

-Detecting allocating functions is a reachability problem on the callgraph: a function may allocate if it may reach `R_gc_internal`.
-We build the transitive closure of the full callgraph using a trivial fixed-point algorithm working on the adjacency matrix and adjacency list.
+Detecting allocating functions is a reachability problem on the call graph: a function may allocate if it may reach `R_gc_internal`.
+We build the transitive closure of the full call graph using a trivial fixed-point algorithm working on the adjacency matrix and adjacency list.
 This has been fast enough so far.
 We exclude error basic blocks - allocations on error paths are ignored.